azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 You may also notice that the last line a *digest* has been set.
 This *digest* is actually the signature of the *Nuclei template*.
 New templates always have to be signed, before you can execute them.
 Actually *azure-env* is a *core* template which has already been signed, so we can safely execute this to verify our connection.

-Let's now get ready to execute this piece of code to validate that our *Azure CLI* connection is properly set and you are ready to successfully execute the **Configuration scans** against **Microsoft Azure**.
+Let's now get ready to execute this piece of code to validate that your *Azure CLI* connection is properly set and you are ready to successfully execute the **Configuration scans** against **Microsoft Azure**.

 ```
 nuclei -id azure-env -code